WHATS HOT

 Timeline Preparing

-Back in the old days, women worked at home as housekeepers and their husbands went to work and supported their financially.
+Back in the old days, women worked at home as housekeepers and their husbands went to work and supported their family financially.
 Today, very few mothers stay home.
 Our lifestyles have changed exponentially over the past 50 years.
 Technology and manufacturing have altered not only how we live and work, but also where we live and work.

 Making ends meet is a constant struggle.
 You need every extra penny you can get your hands on and it seems like at times there’s never enough cash in the bank to pay each month’s bills.
 It could be worse though – back in my day the cost of living wasn’t even nearly what it is now so things really have improved for the better!